Angeles Abbey Memorial Park

 Angeles Abbey Memorial Park, also known as the Angeles Abbey Cemetery, is a historic cemetery in Compton, California.
 It was built in 1923 and is known for its elaborate main building.
-It has over 35,000 plots filled and barely has any room for additional burials, meaning that the cemetery's finances are declining.
+It has over 35,000 plots filled and has barely any room for additional burials, meaning the cemetery's finances are declining.
 Vandalism is also prevalent.
 It has also been pictured as a Middle Eastern or South Asian locale in media such as the film The Untouchables and the TV series JAG.

 History

-The cemetery was built in 1923, by George Clegg, a shipbuilder.
+The cemetery was built in 1923 by George Clegg, a shipbuilder.
 He wanted to build a monument that would catch the eye easily, so he hired two architects to go to India and design a building for him.
 In the end, he found an empty field in Compton to make a crypt and announced that it could hold over 1,000 graves.
-Word spread quickly, and many people quickly purchased a plot.
+Word spread quickly, and many people purchased plots.
 People of all religions were allowed to be buried in the cemetery.
 However, the cemetery was restricted to white people until 1970, when an African-American-owned mortuary company took charge.
 Jean Sanders bought the cemetery in 1992.